Optimal design for linear models via gradient flow: Introduction

-We denote by $\theta$ the design variable, located in a design space $\Omega$.
-This variable can define measurement choices, for instance the spatial and temporal coordinates of a chosen set of observations.
+The need to collect informative data economically gives rise to the area of optimal experimental design (OED)~\cite{P06}, which seeks experimental setups that optimize certain statistical criteria.
 Mathematically, the OED problem assigns weights to each possible value of $\theta \in \Omega$ to optimize some statistical criterion.
-When the design space $\Omega$ is finite in size, that is, $\Omega=\{\theta_i\}_{i=1}^m$, the OED weights to be optimized can be gathered in a (finite-dimensional) vector $w=(w_1, w_2, \dotsc, w_m)^\top$, with $\sum_i w_i = 1$ and $w\geq 0$.
+When the design space $\Omega$ is finite in size ($|\Omega|=m$), that is, $\Omega=\{\theta_i\}_{i=1}^m$, the OED weights to be optimized can be gathered in a (finite-dimensional) vector $w=(w_1, w_2, \dotsc, w_m)^\top$, with $\sum_i w_i = 1$ and $w\geq 0$.
 (The latter vector inequality holds component-wise.)
-In many experiments, however, the design space $\Omega$ is continuous-valued and has infinite cardinality.
-In this setting, candidate observations are indexed by continuous coordinates.
-Examples include angles for a tomography problem, and real-valued spatial coordinates for a sensor placement problem.
+In many experiments, however, the design space $\Omega$ is continuously indexed and often a subset of $\mathbb{R}^d$.
+For example, in the tomography problem, sensors can be located anywhere in the physical domain.
+In such situations, $|\Omega|$ is formally replaced by cardinality of the continuum, and OED weights $w(\theta)$ is continuously indexed.
+For continuously indexed set $\Omega$, one needs to deploy the notation of Borel sets, and for a fixed $\Omega$, we fix a preset Borel measure throughout without explicitly using it.